 Today’s post lists the best stem cell blogs and more generally the top biology blogs as well as websites.

-Making lists of “the best” of anything is fun yet tricky.
+Making lists of “the best” of anything is fun yet it can be tricky.
 However, I feel that it can also serve a purpose as a resource.

-You might also enjoy these other “top” lists I’ve done including List of 50 stem cell influencers on Twitter to follow in 2019, a list of top stem cell journals, and for fun, Elephant in the lab series: top list of science excuses.
+You might also enjoy these other “top” lists I’ve done including List of 50 stem cell influencers on Twitter to follow, a list of top stem cell journals, and for fun, Elephant in the lab series: top list of science excuses.

-Getting back to the top stem cell and biology blogs list, since this is kind of a “two-in-one” list of both stem cell and more general biology blogs, I’ve included 20 top sites on it for 2021, up from 10 before.
+Getting back to the top stem cell and biology blogs list, since this is kind of a “two-in-one” list of both stem cell and more general biology blogs, I’ve included more sites than in the past.

 “The final week of October 2009 started badly for me, when Nature closed its stem-cell blog The Niche — one of my favourites as it covered my field.
 A few days later, events took a more serious turn for the worse when — out of the blue — I was diagnosed with aggressive prostate cancer.
 I was 42.
 Blogs and blogging were suddenly the last thing on my mind.”

-How does one try to chose an exact order to the “best” list for anything?
-I’m not going to focus on the precise order so the blogs below are not in an exact order.
+How does one try to choose an exact order to the “best” list for anything?
+I’m not going to focus on the precise order so the blogs below are not in any exact order.

 I’m starting with my own because I know it best and, of course, I’m glad you are already here reading it.